 Written By: Robert E. Sheriff, MS, CIH, CSP, President

-OSHA extended compliance date from March 22, 2018 to May 20, 2018 which means it is more in effect and enforceable by OSHA Field Personal.
-This was the result of the White House Memorandum from President Trump titled “Regulatory Freeze Pending Review”.
-This sends a clear signal that many OSHA and EPA regulation changes will be delayed or actually set aside.
+OSHA extended the Beryllium compliance date from March 22, 2018, to May 20, 2018, which means it is now in effect and enforceable by OSHA field personnel.
+This was the result of the White House Memorandum from President Trump titled “Regulatory Freeze Pending Review.”

-In summary: The 8 hour PEL was reduced to 0.2 micrograms per cubic meter (0.2 ug/M3) of Beryllium from 2 ug/M3.
-It also established a 15 minute STEL (Short Term Exposure Limit) of 2.0 ug/M3 and an Action Level of 0.1 ug/M3.
+In summary: The 8-hour PEL for Beryllium was reduced to 0.2 micrograms per cubic meter (0.2 ug/M3) of Beryllium from 2 ug/M3.
+It also established a 15-minute STEL (Short Term Exposure Limit) of 2.0 ug/M3 and an Action Level of 0.1 ug/M3.

 These regulations went into effect on March 20, 2018:

-You can go to the January 9, 2017 Federal Register to obtain a full copy of the complete justification and implementation details and the Standard itself which is 942 pages long.
-The actual standard starts on page 856—thus a mere 86 pages long.
-You can also go to OSHA’s website at www.osha.gov under NEWS or just go to https://www.osha.gov/laws-regs/regulations/standardnumber/1910 and scroll down to 1910-1024 or select construction or maritime as necessary.
+You can go to the January 9, 2017, Federal Register to obtain a full copy of the complete justification and implementation details and the Beryllium Standard itself which is 942 pages long.
+The actual Beryllium Standard starts on page 856—thus a mere 86 pages long.
+You can also go to OSHA’s website at www.osha.gov under NEWS or just go to www.osha.gov/regulations/lawandregulations/General Industry and scroll down to 1910.1024 or select Construction or Maritime as necessary.

-The initial and periodic monitoring requirements are similar to those of other regulations such as the lead standard 29CFR1910.1025:
+The initial and periodic monitoring requirements are similar to those of other regulations such as the lead standard 29CFR1910.1025 including:

-- Full containment and protective clothing and showers for a regulated area.
+- Full containment and protective clothing and showers for a regulated area where exposure levels exceed the PEL.

 - Initial monitoring of each work task on each shift.